noiapp/protetti/README.md

-# Open Source is about communities, nod code
+# Open Source is about communities, not code

 - [Who we are and what we do](about.md)
 - [Code of Conduct](CODE_OF_CONDUCT.md)